 What do I need for cover?

 If you wish to cover your car with a new insurer, you will need the car registration details along with your own information, such as an address, car driving history and licence details.
-The most important thing, however, is to arrange cover so that it starts when you get your new vehicle.
+But most important thing is to arrange cover so that it starts when you get your new vehicle.

 As you can see, you simply need to have your insurance ready to go from the day you get the keys to your new motor.
 You can arrange it in advance but will need to keep the cover on your current car while you're still driving it.
 We recommended sorting it all out in advance, as it's one less thing to worry about and it's easy enough to forget to change your insurance in the excitement of picking up your new vehicle.